deliteser112/eclipse-platform-releng-buildtools/docs/code-structure.md

 There are a number of other useful utility methods for interacting with EPP resources in the `EppResourceUtils` class, many of which deal with inspecting the status of a resource at a given point in time.

+## Foreign key indexes

+Foreign key indexes provide a means of loading active instances of `EppResource` objects by their unique IDs:

+*   `DomainResource`: fully-qualified domain name
+*   `ContactResource`: contact id
+*   `HostResource`: fully-qualified host name

+Since all `EppResource` entities are indexed on ROID (which is also unique, but not as useful as the resource's name), a `ForeignKeyIndex` provides a way to look up the resources using another key which is also unique during the lifetime of the resource (though not for all time).

+A `ForeignKeyIndex` is updated as a resource is created or deleted.
+It is important to note that throughout the lifecycle of an `EppResource`, the underlying Datastore entity is never hard-deleted; its deletion time is set to the time at which the EPP command to delete the resource was set, and it remains in Datastore.
+Other resources with that same name can then be created.

+## EPP resource index

+An `EppResourceIndex` is an index that allows for quick enumeration of all `EppResource` entities in Datastore.
+Datastore does not otherwise provide an easy way to efficiently and strongly consistently enumerate all entities of a given type.
+Each `EppResourceIndex` is assigned randomly to an `EppResourceIndexBucket` upon creation, the number of which is configured to be greater than the number of shards typically used for Mapreduces that enumerate these entities.
+Mapreduces that process all `EppResource` entities (or subclasses thereof) distribute each `EppResourceIndexBucket` to available shards.

 ## History entries